Skip to main content

 2. Eligibility

 a.
-Applicants must be an Australian citizen or Australian permanent resident and currently be enrolled full-time in a Bachelor of Laws in the Sydney Law School at the University of Sydney.
+Applicants must currently be enrolled full-time in a Bachelor of Laws or Juris Doctor in the Sydney Law School at the University of Sydney.

 b.
-Applicants must also be a member of the Sydney Law School Social Justice Program.
+Applicants must also be enrolled in the social justice program offered by the Sydney Law School.

 3. Selection Criteria